 How to Plan Your Time

 Here is a sample itinerary if you have plans for a quick visit to Capitol Reef National Park.
-This works will if you are driving through the park on a road trip, for example, if you plan to visit Capitol Reef while driving from Bryce Canyon to Moab or Salt Lake City (or vice versa).
+This works well if you are driving through the park on a road trip, for example, if you plan to visit Capitol Reef while driving from Bryce Canyon to Moab or Salt Lake City (or vice versa).

 If you are coming from Bryce Canyon, Grand Staircase-Escalante, or Salt Lake City, you will enter Capitol Reef from the west.

 Drive into the park, turn right onto Scenic Drive, pay your park fee, and spend the next few hours on this scenic drive.
 Along the way, you have the option to drive Grand Wash Road and hike Cassidy Arch and/or the Grand Wash or drive Capitol Gorge Road and hike out to the Pioneer Register.
 Once back on Highway 24, hike to Hickman Bridge and see the petroglyphs.
 End with sunset views from Panorama Point and Sunset Point.
 If your next destination is Moab (Arches and Canyonlands National Parks), you will head east out of Capitol Reef.

 If you enter Capitol Reef from the east, hike Hickman Bridge, see the petroglyphs, drive Scenic Drive, hike to Cassidy Arch, and end with Panorama and Sunset Point.

 Driving Distances from Nearby Destinations